Understanding Uncertainty Sampling via Equivalent Loss: Derivation of Equivalent Losses and Surrogate Link Function

+Recall that the Lipschitzness of the equivalent loss is no worse than the original loss by a factor of $M_U$ if $ U \in [0, M_U]$.
 Moreover, the uncertainty function $U$ is usually decreasing to be near zero when $|\hat{Y}|$ is large enough, which counteracts the effects of the rapid growth of many popular loss functions when $\hat{Y} \cdot Y$ is negative and far enough from zero.
-To see this, we have a closer look at the probabilistic model in Example \ref{eg:probabilistic}. \begin{example}[Lipschitzness of \citet{dagan1995committee, culotta2005reducing}] The original cross-entropy loss is not Lipschitz on the range $\hat{Y} \in (-1, 1)$ (or equivalently, $q \in (0, 1)$), since the derivative of the negative logarithm will explode near the zero point.
+To see this, we have a closer look at the probabilistic model in Example \ref{eg:probabilistic}. \begin{example}[Lipschitzness of probabilistic model] The original cross-entropy loss is not Lipschitz on the range $\hat{Y} \in (-1, 1)$ (or equivalently, $q \in (0, 1)$), since the derivative of the negative logarithm will explode near the zero point.
 But from direct computation, for the entropy uncertainty \citep{dagan1995committee}, we have (w.l.o.g. assume $Y=1$) \allowdisplaybreaks

-Since the first-order partial derivative $\frac{\partial \tilde{l}}{\partial \hat{Y}}$ is non-positive and monotonically increasing, we only need to check the limit case $\hat{Y} \rightarrow -1^+$ to examine the Lipschitzness.
+Since the first-order partial derivative $\frac{\partial \tilde{\ell}}{\partial \hat{Y}}$ is non-positive and monotonically increasing, we only need to check the limit case $\hat{Y} \rightarrow -1^+$ to examine the Lipschitzness.
 We have

 which is much smaller than the original loss

 since by l'H\^{o}pital's rule,

 Although we cannot say that the equivalent loss is Lipschitz with respect to the whole $(-1, 1)$, for any compact subset of $(-1, 1)$, the equivalent loss is Lipschitz.
 We shall see that the Lipschitz constant is reduced compared to the original loss.